bvarner/varnerized_ant_cpcbm/README.md

 2. Bridge Core is now One Piece.
 3. Use of sub-mini microswitches for limit-switches.
 No need to purchase specific orientation limit switch modules, especially when the connections to the grbl board aren't making use of a pull resistors.
 4. Use standard M3x30 screws + captive nuts to assemble the bridge and belt holder.
+5. NEMA17 Stepper Mounts that are quite stout and robust.
+Based on a design I found on Thingiverse, but tweaked to be a consistent thickness with the other parts on the machine and have extra support to avoid needing extra brackets under the motors.

 ## Original ANT Project resources